All Episodes

 Where did the show go today?

-It's gone, ladies and gentlemen.
+It's gone, ladies and gentlemen, all three hours.

-Interview this afternoon, a photo session after that.
+Got this golf digest stuff today, an interview this afternoon, a photo session after that.

 And get to go home tonight and finally relax.